dnauck/Portable.Licensing/README.txt

 ----------

-## Gettings started ##
+## Getting started ##
 ### Create a private and public key for your product ###

-Portable.Licensing uses asymmetric(public-key) encryption to ensure the license cannot be altered after creation.
+Portable.Licensing uses asymmetric (public-key) encryption to ensure the license cannot be altered after creation.

 First you need to create a new public/private key pair for your product: